Posts

 Image

-This is my Rolling Rainbow quilt that I started in January 2021 as part of the Rainbow Scrap Challenge and finished the top in August which I promptly added to my "to be quilted" pile.
+Rolling Rainbow RSC 2021 Quilt #287 Size: 82" x 98" Started 1/25/21 - Finished 5/25/22 This is my Rolling Rainbow quilt, which I started in January 2021 as part of the Rainbow Scrap Challenge.
+I finished the top in August 2021 and promptly added it to my "to be quilted" pile.
 Once I decided to gift it to my niece Lisa for her birthday this year, it was time to quilt and bind it.
 It is so colorful and cheerful that I can't help but be happy with it.
 My quilt inspectors -- OJ and Pepper -- also give it their final seal of approval!
 I quilted it on my Moxie with an E2E pantograph design of Baptist Fans, my first time using this design.
-It's not perfect but I really like the look.
-It measures 82" x 98" and I used a queen-sized Warm & Natural batting.
+It's not perfect, but I really like the look.
+I used a queen-sized Warm & Natural batting.
 The backing is a fun print that is perfect for my niece.
 And, of course, a label for the finale.
 Rolling Rainbow is a free pattern from Robert Kaufman, and I used all KONA solids for this quilt.
-UPDATE : I gifted this quilt to my darling niece on August 7 to celebrate her birthday in Februa
+UPDATE : ...

 Weekly Finish ...
 Or Not: Stash Buster Plus 2 More Quilt Tops